upskilling and reskilling

 Upskilling is about taking the skill package an individual already possesses to the next level.
 It is what is needed to make a so-called “quantum leap” within the company.

-Reskilling, on the other hand, involves learning knowledge and skills that were hitherto not covered by the employee’s role.
+Reskilling, on the other hand, involves learning knowledge and skills that weren’t already covered by the employee’s role.
 “What is it for?” you may ask.
 Well, for instance, to move employees from one department to another or simply to meet some of their training needs.

 It is important to remember that the main goal is still to get employees to work more efficiently and provide added value to their role.